 - Providing training to law enforcement, government officials, and others on religious customs, cultures, and practices of the Muslim and Sikh communities to strengthen relationships between law enforcement and the communities they serve

-Below are some recent examples of CRS's work with law enforcement.
-Additional case summaries may be found within CRS Annual Reports, located on the CRS Resource Center webpage.
+Below are some recent examples of CRS's work with religious groups.
+Additional case summaries may be found within CRS’s Annual Reports, located on the CRS Resource Center webpage.

 These guides provide community leaders and local planning groups with step-by-step instructions for planning and implementing Bias Incidents and Hate Crimes Forums and Protecting Places of Worship Forums.